John Aylward: Life and career

 Aylward was born and raised in Seattle, Washington.
 He attended St. Joseph's Grade school and went on to Prep High School, but graduated from Garfield High School in 1965.
 He graduated from the Professional Actor's Training Program at the University of Washington in 1970.

-He was one of the founders, in 1973, of Seattle's Empty Space Theatre, and he worked regularly as a company member of the Seattle Repertory Theatre.
+Beginning his acting career in Seattle, he was also one of the founders, in 1973, of Empty Space Theatre there.
+He worked regularly as a company member of the Seattle Repertory Theatre.
 He appeared in dramas by David Mamet, Arthur Miller and Tennessee Williams.
 Carol Flynt, co-producer of ER, first offered him an audition after seeing him in a 1996 production of Psychopathia Sexualis at the Mark Taper Forum in Los Angeles.
+He went on to play the recurring role of Dr. Donald Anspaugh on ER from 1996 to 2008.
+He also had a recurring role as former DNC chairman Barry Goodwin on The West Wing from 2005 to 2006.
+He also provided the voice of Dr. Arne Magnusson in the 2007 video game Half-Life 2: Episode Two.

-He appeared in numerous television shows, including Northern Exposure, 3rd Rock from the Sun, The West Wing, ER and Mad Men.
+Aylward appeared in numerous television shows, including Northern Exposure, 3rd Rock from the Sun, The Practice, Law & Order and Mad Men.
+His film roles included Three Fugitives (1989), Teenage Mutant Ninja Turtles III (1993), Buddy (1997), Armageddon (1998), Thirteen Days (2000), and the HBO films From the Earth to the Moon (1998) and Path to War (2002).
 He played Father Edward Devine in the 2020 sports drama movie The Way Back.

 Aylward died in Seattle on May 16, 2022, at the age of 75.